 You can see now where they got the name “flying fox,” with those big marble eyes and little button nose.
 They’re really gorgeous little animals!

-Flying foxes are supposed to be highly intelligent, and the behaviour exhibited by this little one confirmed that for us.
+Flying foxes are highly intelligent, and the behaviour this little one exhibited confirmed that for us.
 This particular flying fox had actually managed to find one spot near the ground where two large tree branches had fallen, giving him (or her) a protected, shaded spot to roost in.

 We weren’t sure what had befallen the little creature.
 But the man we’d met said it did look a bit dehydrated.
 Still, the young bat was moving, squeaking, and keeping a close eye on us as we debated what we could, or should do.